camwebb/akflora/pages_md/blog10.md

   na = "", col.names = F, row.names=F)
 </pre>

-The conversion program (above) then reads this `imgx,imgy`-to-`lon,lat` mapping and outputs the longitudes and latitudes or the points.
+The conversion [program][4] then reads this `imgx,imgy`-to-`lon,lat` mapping and outputs the longitudes and latitudes of the points.
 (There is an additional step of identifying if the `imgx,imgy` is in the inset box for the western Aleutian islands, which are converted in a different way.)
 These decimal degree coordinates can then be mapped and mashed up in any way